javiercejudo/modelico/README.md

 person1.pets().innerList()[0].speak(); //=> 'my name is Robbie!'
 ```

+*Note: pets() returns a `Modelico.List`, hence the need to call `innerList`
+to grab the underlying array.
+See the [proxies section](#es2015-proxies)
+for a way to use methods and properties of the inner structure directly.*

 We are going to need a `Person` class much like the `Animal`
 class we have already defined.
 Since `Person` contains a list
 of `Animal`, we use the static method `innerTypes` to specify